dboyev/dbms1/README.md

 to ensure there were no syntax errors in the project.
 - [W3C Markup Validator](https://validator.w3.org/nu/) - [Report](assets/testing/testing_html.pdf)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Report](assets/testing/testing_css.pdf)

+## **Testing User Stories from User Experience (UX) Section**
+1. **Existing Member Goals**
+* As an existing member, I would like to be able to see classes timetable so I can schedule my classes: - You can do this by navigating to Classes & Timetable section from the nav menu which is at the top right corner of the screen or simply scrolling the page down to Classes & Timetable section, then clicking on the timetable button.

+* As an existing member, I would like to be able to see contact details, should I need to contact the gym: - You can do this by navigating to Contact section, which is at the bottom of the page.
+You can access it by scrolling down or via nav menu at the top right corner of the screen.

+* As an existing member, I would like to be able to see the opening hours to schedule my training: - You can find this information in the Contact section, which is accessible from the nav menu at the top right corner of the screen or by scrolling down to the bottom of the page.

+* As an existing member, I would like to be able to see social media profiles of the gym: - You can do this by navigating to the Footer, which is located at the very bottom of the page, and clicking the icon of a social media platform you are interested in.
+You can get to the Footer by scrolling down to the very bottom of the page.

+2. **Prospective Member Goals**
+* As a prospective member, I would like to be able to see available mebmership types and chose best one for me: - You can do this by navigating to Membership section from the nav menu at the top right corner of the page or by scrolling the page down to Membership section.

+* As a prospective member, I would like to be able to see membership fees and exit procedure: - You can do this by navigating to Membership section from the nav menu at the top right corner of the page or by scrolling the page down to Membership section.

+* As a prospective member, I would like to be able to see what classes are running and when: - You can do this by navigating to Classes section from the nav menu at the top right corner of the page or by scrolling the page down to Classes section.

+* As a prospective member, I would like to be able to sign up: - You can do this by clicking the Join Now button in the Carousel at the top of the page (or in About section on smaller screens) and filling out the form.
+You can also do it by clicking one of the Sign Up! buttons in the Membership section of the page.

+* As a prospective member, I would like to be able to see social media profiles of the gym: - You can do this by navigating to the Footer, which is located at the very bottom of the page, and clicking the icon of a social media platform you are interested in.
+You can get to the Footer by scrolling down to the very bottom of the page.

+* As a prospective member, I would like to be able to see contact detailsof the gym: - You can do this by navigating to Contact section, which is at the bottom of the page.
+You can access it by scrolling down or via nav menu at the top right corner of the screen.